shitcorp/todobot/README.md

 # 😇 Support the developer(s)

-I do this project in my freetime and I host the bot for free.
-If you like the Bot and it is helpful to you, consider sponsoring me here on github.
+If you like this bot and or it helps you, consider leaving a star ⭐ here on github.
+If you want to donate you can do so vide github sponsors.
 Your profile or organization will then be placed below.

 **Sponsors(0)**:

 <br>

 # 👥 Contributors:

 All contributions are welcome!
 Wheter its just submitting bugs and/or requesting features, or contributing to the codebase directly via pull requests.

-For information on the development setup, check out the [contributing guidelines](/.github/CONTRIBUTING.md).
+For information on the development setup, check out the [contributing guidelines](https://github.com/shitcorp/TODOBOT/tree/main/.github/CONTRIBUTING.md).

 All Contributors will be listed below:

 ![Contributors Display](https://badges.pufler.dev/contributors/shitcorp/TODOBOT?size=50&padding=5&bots=false)

-- Julian Puffler [Github](https://github.com/puf17640) | *Code Contributor*
+- Julian Puffler [Github](https://github.com/puf17640) | _Code Contributor_
-- Husky [Github](https://github.com/Huskydog9988) | *Code Contributor, Feedback giver*
+- Husky [Github](https://github.com/Huskydog9988) | _Code Contributor, Feedback giver_
-- Oldmagic [Github](https://github.com/oldmagic) | *Code Contributor, Translator 🇸🇪*
+- Oldmagic [Github](https://github.com/oldmagic) | _Code Contributor, Translator 🇸🇪_

 **If you are reading this, I still need help with localization(language support), if you want to help, join the [Support Discord](https://discord.gg/RuEdX5T) and ping me.**

 <br>

 <h1>
 <a href="https://discord.gg/RuEdX5T">